 Our professional cycling guides in select locations know the local terrain and are trained to make this once-in-a-lifetime opportunity both safe and enjoyable.

 September is equally good, with warm days and noticeably less coastal traffic.
-July and August can be very hot inland — if you're riding in summer, plan early starts and shorter afternoon stages.
+If you're riding in summer, plan early starts and shorter afternoon stages.

 Albania suits riders who want something genuinely different: